CatChenal/Yellowbricks/README.md

 ```

 I'm glad I went through adapting DeepMind/bsuite radar charts, but I am I not quite satisfied with the outcome, at least with the Iris dataset: they only make it easy to id the least performant model, here SGDClassifier.
-Additionally, until &emdash;I find a way to line up the plots more compactly, they also suffer from the same 'scrolling objection' I initially made...with only 3 classes!
+Additionally, until I find a way to line up the plots more compactly, they also suffer from the same 'scrolling objection' I initially made...with only 3 classes!

 ```python